slmhastings/Penny-Blog/src/pages/blog/2017-01-04-just-in-small-batch-of-jamaican-blue-mountain-in-store-next-week.md

 templateKey: blog-post
 title: The 10 Terms You'll See in Your Job Offer—And What They Actually Mean
 date: 2017-03-15T14:00:00.000Z
-description: >
+description: |

   Yay!
 You got a job offer!
 Look at you go, girl!

   Time to celebrate! – Wait.
 What are all of these words?
 And what do they mean?

-  If you had to cut your living room dance party short to look up job offer definitions online, look no further.

-  At Penny, we’re all about making complicated lingo… Un-complicated.

-  Your job offer is...
 featuredpost: true
 featuredimage: /img/8618ae8a82491781dcdb38d044081c41.jpg
 tags: